chrimerss/allenslib/docs/Precipitation Products/satellite.md

 and also some ground validation efforts e.g. with gauges, with mrms radars (conditional bias) to show whether it satisfies the goal.

 At last, it wraps up some real-world applications of using GPM (IMERG) data.

-## IMERG Stage intercomparison

-__Mahmoud, M. T., Al-Zahrani, M. A., & Sharif, H. O. (2018).
-Assessment of global precipitation measurement satellite products over Saudi Arabia.
-Journal of Hydrology, 559, 1-12. doi:https://doi.org/10.1016/j.jhydrol.2018.02.015__

-The author used IMERG 04 three stages: Early, Late, and Final to evaluate the accuracy of each stage for event-based, station-based, and region-based.
-All results suggest that Final is more accurate than both Early and Late.

-__Chaoying Huang, J. H., Sheng Chen, Asi Zhang, Zhenqing Liang,Xinhua Tong ,Liusi Xiao, Chao Min,Zengxin Zhang (2019).
-"How Well Can IMERG Products Capture Typhoon Extreme Precipitation Events over Southern China? ."
-Remote Sensing 11(70): 1-22.__

-Author in detail described difference between early product and final product (uncalibrated).
-He compared early product and final product with refered to gauge ground truth data for six extremely heavy precipitation events.
-The results indicated that IMERG final product can capture the spatial partterns of storm. with gauge calibrated is underestimated comapred to without gauge calibration over rainfall core.

 # PERSIANN